GRUB

 = 0.0.14 it is possible to add multiple custom menu entries to GRUB by creating a

-config file in one of the available partitions detected by GRUB2 during boot.
-The file will be loaded from the first partition found by GRUB that have thegrubmenu
+/grubmenuconfig file in one of the available partitions detected by GRUB2 during boot.
+The file will be loaded from the first partition found by GRUB that have thegrubmenufile.
+First match wins.
+Thegrubmenufile will be sourced at the end of the boot process, and can contain severalmenuentryblocks.

 Persistent boot option flags